siqueiralex/topic-coherence/README.md

   api/
     ref_corpus/ <-- create this folder and put your corpus inside it

-     'Obs: The reference corpus must be formed by multiple text files with one document per line (no sub-folders)'
+Important: The reference corpus must be formed by multiple text files with one document per line (no sub-folders)

 ```